yegor256/takes/README.md

 ## Unit Testing

-This is how you can unit test the app, using JUnit 4.x and [Hamcrest](http://hamcrest.org):
+This is how you can unit-test the app, using JUnit 4.x and [Hamcrest](http://hamcrest.org):

 ```java